-If you’re like me (on the left with my bride of 23 years at right, Karen, a working artist), you enjoy visiting and maybe even living in a small town somewhere — whether it’s in the United States or even in another country.
+If you’re like me, you enjoy visiting and maybe even living in a small town somewhere — whether it’s in the United States or even in another country.
 I’m biased, though.
 I think we live in one of the best small towns anywhere: Kerrville, Texas.
 I look forward to sharing more about our town and exploring others with you.

 While my immediate forebears hail from small-town southern California, and while I live now in Kerrville, I was born and raised and spent most of my adult life in New York City.
 Upper East Side.
 Decidedly not small town!
 In the ’60s and ’70s, yes, it had a neighborhood feel, but even the neighborhood itself obviously did not have a small town identity.

 I spent my first 18 years in a “pre-war” building on Manhattan’s Upper East Side, living next to and above neighbors who, for the most part, had escaped Europe just before or during World War II or during the early part of the 20th Century.
 They were predominantly Russian and Polish.
 This contributed even to our building feeling like its own “community.”

 One neighbor, who lived in apartment 6C (we lived in 6B) was Mrs. Ziffer.
 She was like a grandmother to me.
 She and her husband, a doctor, escaped from Poland in the late 1930s as Hitler was invading.
 They moved to London, just in time to be bombed by the Luftwaffe, and then to New York City.